-- Telephone survey using license information only, in place of RDD. - Telephone survey using RDD and license info together. - · Side-by-side mail vs. telephone survey. - Mail-only survey using license info and U.S. Postal Service database.
+- Telephone survey using license information only, in place of RDD. - Telephone survey using RDD and license info together. - Multi-mode telephone and mail survey. - Mail-only survey using license info and U.S. Postal Service database.

 KEY RESULTS:

 - More people respond to mail surveys than to phone surveys. - Estimates using mail surveys can be completed in a timely fashion. - Although licenses and registrations cannot be our only source of contact information, using them increases survey efficiency and lowers costs.